reh119/OberonTaskManager/README.md

 For sprint 3, I will work on adding the last new feature to the GUI. which is a calender view.
 I will also focus on having the actual buttons work in the way theyre suppossed to, and add tests to make sure it doesnt crash.
 I will also work on input validation for the GUI.
 ***Oscar Ramirez***
+For Sprint 3, I will work on fully connecting the Second GUI to the backend code will also adding new elements to the design (sort button, extra windows, etc.).
+I also want to customize the design to make it more visually pleasing and accesible.

 ***Jacob Jordan***